deephdc/deep-docs/docs/udocker/udocker_gpu_1stimplementation_tests.md

 cudnn 7.0.5 is installed in the user's $HOME directory.
 The test are performed with Python version 2.7.5.
 1. For baremetal performance tests, two Tensorflow GPU versions 1.5.0 and 1.8.0 are installed in separate virtual environments via pip installation tool.
-1. For udocker tests, we build two Docker images based on the same Tensorflow versions, 1.5.0 and 1.8.0.
+1. For _uDocker_tests, we build two Docker images based on the same Tensorflow versions, 1.5.0 and 1.8.0.
 The python scripts and MNIST data are stored inside the images.
 In both Docker images CUDA Toolkit is 9.0.176, cudnn version is 7.0.5, and Python is 2.7.12.
-We use udocker (devel branch) to pull images from the Docker Hub.
+We use _uDocker_(devel branch) to pull images from the Docker Hub.
 To run the containers, F3 (Fakechroot) mode is set with --nvidia flag (to add NVIDIA libraries and binaries).
-1. For Singularity tests, Docker images built for udocker tests where converted  to Singularity images and uploaded to ForHLR II.
+1. For Singularity tests, Docker images built for _uDocker_tests where converted  to Singularity images and uploaded to ForHLR II.
 Singularity version 2.5.2-dist was used.
 The containers are executed with --nv flag for NVIDIA support.
 1. In all tests, the CNN scripts with synthetic data are executed for 1000 batches, therefore the mean time per batch is averaged over 1000 steps, the MNIST script is run for 20000 steps.

 The results of the tests are shown in Figure 1, where we normalize the mean runtime per batch to the baremetal case and Tensorflow 1.8.0.
 Error bars are scaled by the mean time per batch for baremetal and Tensorflow 1.8.0.
-The tests do not indicate any penalty in executing the CNN scripts in either container technology udocker or Singularity in comparison with baremetal within the statistical uncertainty.
+The tests do not indicate any penalty in executing the CNN scripts in either container technology _uDocker_or Singularity in comparison with baremetal within the statistical uncertainty.
 They may even suggest that running the scripts inside containers is slightly faster than in baremetal, which could be connected to caching of data locally at the node in case of containers but needs to be better understood.